KooshaPari/Frostify/README.md

 I am fairly often scouring the [Spectrum group for Spicetify-cli](https://spectrum.chat/spicetify?tab=posts) and that is the best place to reach me for now.

-### Lack of Screenshots

-It's late and I'm pretty tired and I posted screenshots in the spectrum group, so look there under the Themes > Blurred Background.
-They are a little outdated but still pretty accurate.